How does God want us to live in a caustic culture that's becoming increasingly hostile to biblical values?

 As we follow Daniel's example and are faithful to God in the ordinary course of our daily lives, others will be attracted to our gracious Savior.
 In a few cases, God will give some people recognition and extensive influence.
 Most of us, though, will be like the countless men and women who spread the gospel during the course of everyday life, to millions across the Mediterranean during the first century.

-History pivots on the actions of individuals, and we never know what unconscious display of character, what minor act of courage, or inconspicuous act of heroism might be used of God to tip the balance and change the world.
+History pivots on the actions of individuals.
+We never know what unconscious display of character, what minor act of courage, or inconspicuous act of heroism might be used of God to tip the balance and change the world.
 Such is the potential of any ordinary man or woman, like Daniel, who desires to be faithful.

 How about you?
 Are you ready for God to use you?
-Dig into the book of Daniel and ask God for guidance for how He wants to use you, starting today.
+Dig into the book of Daniel and ask God for guidance for how He wants to use you.